DerSarco/clientsApi/readme.md

 ## Instalation and usage.

-after user this API, please create an .env file in root folder with the next format (i leave mine .env for the example cause is locally):
+after use this API, please create an .env file in root folder with the next format (i leave mine .env for the example cause is locally):

 ```bash
 DATABASE_URL=mongodb:YOURURL